Baseball players say talks futile, tell MLB to order return

 “The solidarity of the players has never been more concentrated in years,” said Scott Boras, baseball’s most high-profile agent, who has three clients on the union’s eight-man executive subcommittee.

 MLB made three economic offers, the last Friday, and the union proposed two.
+The executive subcommittee held a call Saturday followed by a larger group of about 100 players, including the full executive committee and others.

 The sides remain far apart on how much players should get of the $4 billion in salaries they originally were set to earn: MLB has offered to guarantee $1.27 billion and increase the total to $1.45 billion if the postseason is completed.
 Players want $2.25 billion.

 “Players want to play.
 It’s who we are and what we do,” Clark said.
 “Since March, the association has made it clear that our No. 1 focus is playing the fullest season possible, as soon as possible, as safely as possible.
 Players agreed to billions in monetary concessions as a means to that end, and in the face of repeated media leaks and misdirection we made additional proposals to inject new revenues into the industry — proposals that would benefit the owners, players, broadcast partners, and fans alike.
 It’s now become apparent that these efforts have fallen upon deaf ears.”